daniel-carstensen/daniel-carstensen.github.io/index.md

 <div class="content-layout">
   <div class="main-content">
     <p>Hello!
 I am a researcher at the intersection of cognitive science, neuroscience, and machine learning.
 Currently, I am working as a Lab Manager and Research Assistant at the Favila Lab at Brown University, where I investigate how deep neural network embedding spaces align with Shepard's universal law of generalization.</p>

-    <p>My background combines mathematical data science, computer science, and cognitive neuroscience.
-I graduated from Dartmouth College with a B.A. in Mathematical Data Science.</p>

     <p>My research focuses on:</p>
     <ul>
       <li>Applying computational modeling, especially deep learning, to cognitive neuroscience</li>